CommutativeGrids/fzzpy/README.md

 Note: The `--recursive` flag ensures that submodules (like PHAT) are also cloned.

-Then navigate to the directory and install the Python package:
+Then navigate to the directory and install the Python package, the installation configuration is specified in `pyproject.toml`:

 ```bash
 pip install .